Blueberry-Sour Cream Ice Cream

 Late to the party as always, I think I'm finally turning into an ice cream fan.
-Maybe it has to do with the sultry, tropical heat I've been living swimming in for the past month, or maybe my taste buds are simply bored with all the buttery, chewy stuff I've been munching on all these years.
+Maybe it has to do with the sultry, tropical heat I've been

-I'm not sure why I'm falling in love with ice cream all of a sudden, but it gives me renewed hope for my taste palate, and a renewed anxiety for my increasingly fickle nature.
+I'm not sure why I'm smitten with ice cream all of a sudden but it gives me renewed hope for my palate (and renewed anxiety for my increasingly fickle nature!).
+Or, maybe this particular ice cream is just undeniably spectacular.

 A lot of cookbooks have something ingenious called an "index."
-Apparently, I need to make use of this, because I somehow completely missed this recipe every time I flipped through Dorie Greenspan's exquisite cookbook, Baking; From My Home To Yours.
+Apparently I need to make use of this because I somehow completely missed this recipe every time I flipped through Dorie Greenspan's exquisite cookbook, Baking; From My Home To Yours.
 (And I must have flipped through that book over a gazillion times.)

-Since my refrigerator was bursting with blueberries, I looked up the word blueberry in Dorie's book, and I was immediately drawn to the sub-phrase "-sour cream ice cream."
+Since my refrigerator was bursting with blueberries, I looked up the word blueberry in Dorie's book and I was immediately drawn to the sub-phrase "-sour cream ice cream."
 (I don't know about you, but I adore the tangy, creamy deity that is sour cream.)
 Ice cream fan or not, who in their right mind could resist the siren call of blueberries and sour cream?

 I should note that I don't have an ice cream machine, although that may need to change, very soon.
 I used David Lebovitz's ice cream-machine-free method.
 (I've used this technique in the past, and I'm always impressed with the results!)
 I also recommend that you double this recipe, as I quickly discovered that I didn't have nearly enough to pacify my new found craving.